In order to bring you the best organic produce, some ingredients may differ from those depicted.

 In a small bowl, stir together the fried shallots, olives, lemon zest, 1 teaspoon [2 tsp] oregano, and 1 to 2 tablespoons oil.

 Prep the tomato and fish; finish roasting the ingredients

 - Cut away the core from the tomato; thinly slice the tomato crosswise.

 - Pat the fish dry with a paper towel; season lightly with salt and pepper.

 Transfer the onion to individual plates and top with the fish.
-Garnish with the remaining oregano and serve.
+Garnish with the remaining oregano and serve with the lemon wedges.